deadhedd/nre/docs/CONTRACT.md

 If a consumer script redirects or captures stdout, it must be able to do so **without filtering**.

-> If a human can read it and it isn’t the primary data product, it does not belong on stdout.
+> Nothing may be written to stdout unless it is part of the primary data product.

 ---